 Apr 2025

-New publication: VCSEL-Based Co-Packaged Fiber-Terminated Optical TX work at Intel Labs has been published in IEEE Journal of Solid-State Circuits (JSSC).
+VCSEL-Based Co-Packaged Fiber-Terminated Optical TX work at Intel Labs has been published in IEEE Journal of Solid-State Circuits (JSSC).

 Feb 2025